 Over the years, La Costa played host to a bevy of professional events, including the PGA Tour's Tournament of Champions before it moved to Hawaii.

 Indeed, if you didn't know the history of the courses and played all 36 holes for the first time, you probably wouldn't guess that the outer nine came more than 20 years after the original layout.
-And while the original nine on the North – holes No. 13-18 – get most of the notoriety, the newer holes are fairly intriguing as well.
+And while the original nine on the Champions – holes No. 13-18 – get most of the notoriety, the newer holes are fairly intriguing as well.

 For example, the uphill, par-5 sixth, plays a good two clubs longer than the yardage calls for, and the long green slopes severely from back to front.
 Hit it high past a front pin when the greens are running more than 10 on the Stimpmeter, and you can be in real trouble.